falconsmilie/phospy/docs/validation.md

 `gene_p_site` must split cleanly into gene and site parts such as `BTK_Y551`.
 The site token must follow `<letters><digits>`, such as `S339`, `T308`, or `Y551`.

-### Canonical Phosphosite Identifier Contract
+### Supported Phosphosite Identifier Format

-PhosPy uses one canonical phosphosite ID format across preprocessing and prediction outputs:
+PhosPy uses one supported phosphosite ID format across preprocessing and prediction outputs:

 - `ENTITY;SITE;` (for example `BTK;Y551;`)
 - `ENTITY` is a non-empty token without semicolons
 - `SITE` must match `<letters><digits>` (for example `S123`)

-Signalome workflows use this same canonical format when deriving protein grouping from IDs.
+Signalome workflows use this same supported format when deriving protein grouping from IDs.
-If your IDs are not canonical, pass an explicit `site_to_protein` mapping (or use `run_from_analysis_ready(...)` so mapping is resolved from aligned site metadata).
+If your IDs do not use this format, pass an explicit `site_to_protein` mapping (or use `run_from_analysis_ready(...)` so mapping is resolved from aligned site metadata).

 ### `predMat`